-The Entity overview and resources section of the PB Statements is aimed at providing the reader with an overall picture of each entity's objectives and resources across the budget and forward estimates period.
+The Entity overview and resources section of the PB Statements provides details of each entity's objectives and resources across the budget and forward estimates period.

-This section should also provide the reader with an overall picture of each entity's strategic direction and planned performance, as well as a summary of new government measures.
+This section should also provide details of each entity's strategic direction and planned performance, as well as a summary of new government measures.